idanarye/bevy-egui-kbgp/README.md

 * Navigate the GUI using arrow keys and gamepads.
 * Activate buttons from gamepads (egui already supports activation from keyboard with Space/Enter)
+* User defined actions for the entire UI or for individual widgets.
 * Customize all these controls.
 * Key assignment.